mixmix/mixmix.github.io/content/post/relationship-retros/index.md

 ### 4. Discuss

-We move through prioritized topics one at a time.
+We move through prioritised topics one at a time.
 The aim is to
   - share some context on the topic
   - listen and be curious together about what's going on
   - ask ourselves "what could we try different?"